sympal/sympal-docs/reference/en/01-Introduction.markdown

 > [Sensio Labs Books](http://books.sensiolabs.com/), under the title of
 > "[More with symfony 1.3 & 1.4](http://books.sensiolabs.com/book/9782918390176)"

+## What is sympal really?

+Sympal is a toolset for creating a content-based website or portion of a website.
+It's a collection of plugins that add to your project, but do not take it over.
+It can be easily added to an existing, symfony project in order to add content management functionality.

 ## Symfony Plugins

 Sympal is intended to be extremely flexible and modular.
-Due to this, sympal is made up of multiple symfony plugins.
-Below you can find a brief list of the plugins which make up the core of sympal.
+As mentioned above, sympal is actually a plugin, `sfSympalPlugin`, which, for organizational purposes, comes packaged with a set of core plugins inside of it:

 **Core Sympal Plugins**